 - 8:30am to 5:00pm 7 Days per Week March 1st – January 1st

-- In February, the mill, gift shop and restaurant are closed Mondays – Thursdays.
-We are open normal business hours (8:30am to 5:00 pm) Friday, Saturday and Sunday.
-For more information, visit our Bean Palace Restaurant page
+- In February, the Mill is closed Mondays – Thursdays.
+The Mill store is open normal business hours (8:30 am to 5:00 pm) Friday, Saturday and Sunday.
+For our restaurant hours, visit our Bean Palace Restaurant page

 Do you have an elevator to the restaurant?